| | |

 dixie rainbow chickens

 Although I have not raised Cornish Cross chickens, I didn’t love what I read about them.
-Cornish Cross chickens are probably one of the most stereotypical, generic meat chicken.
-It’s what you often find in factory-farmed setups, but I do know smaller homesteaders that choose to raise Cornish Crosses.
+Cornish Cross chickens are probably one of the most stereotypical, generic meat chickens.
+It’s what you often find in factory-farmed setups, but I do know smaller homesteaders who choose to raise Cornish Crosses.

 Egg Production